 These companies (sometimes called ‘National PEOs’), especially common in the United States, take on the administrative responsibilities of an employer, but often share employment responsibilities with a client company as a ‘co-employer’: This means that, the client company still remains legally responsible (and liable) for a range of employer obligations.

 A Global PEO acts as the ‘employer of record’ for staff based throughout the world.
 A full-service global PEO provides recruitment, payroll, tax, and compliance functions on behalf of all its clients.
-Sometimes this suite of solutions is known as ‘Global Employment Outsourcing‘ or ‘GEO’.
+Sometimes kind of expansion partner is known as a ‘Global Employment Organization‘ or ‘GEO’.

 Global PEOs usually set up local entities in the countries in which they operate.
 These local entities can recruit and employ staff on behalf of client companies.